Slideshow image

 One thing Jesus believed is that the Father always heard Him.
 John goes on to equate that if the Father hears us in whatever we ask, we KNOW that we have what we have asked for...
 This is a big deal.

-Ben Moore about 3 years ago
+Ben Moore over 3 years ago

 Yes, Paris!